mozilla/webmaker-android/README.md

 #### Testing
-If you make changes to `mobile-appmaker`, you can test them by running:
+If you make changes to `webmaker-app`, you can test them by running:
 ```bash
 gulp test
 ```